 This 3,000 resident town, along with 5,000 resident Spullumcheen (4 kilometres to the north), are in the middle of a fertile agricultural valley.
 The town is named for William Charles Heaton-Armstrong, the head of the London bank that financed the Shuswap and Okanagan Railway in 1892 (he visited the area that year, too).
 Today the town is known for its cheese.

+The Canadian Pacific Railway in the late 1880s brought increased accessibility and facilitated the transportation of goods and people.
 The town was named in 1892 by the Shuwap & Okanagan Railway (a subsidiary of the CPR) for London-based financier William Charles Heaton-Armstrong, who visited the town that year.

 These are the annual events in Armstrong: Springfest Outdoors Show (April), O’Keefe Ranch Mother’s Day (May), BC Llama Show (June), Arabian & Mini Horse Shows (June), O’Keefe Ranch Father’s Day (June), Blacksmith’s Gathering at O’Keefe (July), Vintage Motorcycle Rally at O’Keefe (July), 7th Annual Old Time Fair at O’Keefe (July), 5th Annual Cowboy Festival at O’Keefe (July), Okanagan Llama Sale (July), Interior Provincial Exhibition & Stampede (September), Hot Air Balloon Rendezvous (October), Demolition Derby (October), BC Cutting/Reining Horse Shows (October), Armstrong Christmas Lightup (December), O’Keefe Ranch Victorian (December).